When buying a product, have you ever wondered who made it? Or what their working conditions were?

 In the video below, Robin Wright, advisor to TAF and anti-slavery activist, speaks in support of BuyFair, responsible consumerism, and taking a stand against modern-day slavery.

 Help us put an end to modern-day slavery.
 Support the BuyFair app, developed by The Abolish Foundation.
-The app is free to download and is currently in beta testing.
+The app is free to download and is currently in private beta testing.
 Click here to contribute to its development.
+Sign up to be a part of the Private Beta group by visiting BuyFair.org or sign up below for foundation updates on this initiative.